Robert Southwell (priest): Trial and execution

 In 1595 the Privy Council passed a resolution for Southwell's prosecution on the charges of treason.
 He was removed from the Tower to Newgate Prison, where he was put into a hole called Limbo.

 A few days later, Southwell appeared before the Lord Chief Justice, John Popham, at the bar of the King's Bench.
 Popham made a speech against Jesuits and seminary priests.
 Southwell was indicted before the jury as a traitor under the statutes prohibiting the presence, within the kingdom, of priests ordained by Rome.
-Southwell admitted the facts but denied that he had "entertained any designs or plots against the queen or kingdom."
+Southwell admitted the facts but denied that he had "entertained any designs or plots against the queen or kingdom".
 His only purpose, he said, in returning to England had been to administer the sacraments according to the rite of the Catholic Church to such as desired them.
-When asked to enter a plea, he declared himself "not guilty of any treason whatsoever," objecting to a jury being made responsible for his death but allowing that he would be tried by God and country.
+When asked to enter a plea, he declared himself "not guilty of any treason whatsoever", objecting to a jury being made responsible for his death but allowing that he would be tried by God and country.

 As the evidence was pressed, Southwell stated that he was the same age as "our Saviour".
 He was immediately reproved by Topcliffe for insupportable pride in making the comparison, but he said in response that he considered himself "a worm of the earth".
 After a brief recess, the jury returned with the predictable guilty verdict.
 The sentence of death was pronounced – to be hanged, drawn and quartered.
 He was returned through the city streets to Newgate.

 On 21 February 1595, Southwell was sent to Tyburn.
 Execution of sentence on a notorious highwayman had been appointed for the same time, but at a different place – perhaps to draw the crowds away – and yet many came to witness Southwell's death.
-Having been dragged through the streets on a sled, he stood in the cart beneath the gibbet and made the sign of the cross with his pinioned hands before reciting a Bible passage from Romans 14.
+Having been dragged through the streets on a sledge, he stood in the cart beneath the gibbet and made the sign of the cross with his pinioned hands before reciting a passage from Romans chapter 14.
 The sheriff made to interrupt him; but he was allowed to address the people at some length, confessing that he was a Jesuit priest and praying for the salvation of Queen and country.
 As the cart was drawn away, he commended his soul to God with the words of the psalm in manus tuas.
 He hung in the noose for a brief time, making the sign of the cross as best he could.
 As the executioner made to cut him down, in preparation for disembowelling him while still alive, Lord Mountjoy and some other onlookers tugged at his legs to hasten his death.
 His lifeless body was then disembowelled and quartered.
 As his severed head was displayed to the crowd, no one shouted the traditional "Traitor!".